-Rivas uses generic semaglutide rather than offering branded prescriptions.
+Rivas uses compounded semaglutide rather than offering branded prescriptions.
 Thanks to this we are able to utilize the full range of the FDA-approved doses for weight loss (0.25 mg – 2.4 mg).
 Seeing patients every week allows us to increase your dose at a pace that works for your weight loss and your body rather than what the manufacturer prepackages.

-Generic semaglutide is not as costly as branded Wegovy and at Rivas we pass the cost-savings along to our patients.
+Compounded semaglutide is not as costly as branded Wegovy and at Rivas we pass the cost-savings along to our patients.
 We even have patients successfully receive partial coverage from their insurance by submitting a receipt.
 Though not every insurance covers part of the cost, some do, and we encourage our patients to utilize any cost savings possible.

-Generic semaglutide may not be as inexpensive as your coverage for branded Ozempic, but the care we provide at Rivas is yielding consistent results for our patients that allows many to reach their weight loss goal whether it is 20 pounds, 70 pounds, or more.
+Compounded semaglutide may not be as inexpensive as your coverage for branded Ozempic, but the care we provide at Rivas is yielding consistent results for our patients that allows many to reach their weight loss goal whether it is 20 pounds, 70 pounds, or more.